-Hereof fail not and make return of your doings to meeting. the Town Clerk on or before time of said
+Hereof fail not and make return of your of meeting. doings to the Town Clerk on or before time of said

-Given under our hands this 14 th Day of Septemb Twenty. er in the year of our Lord Two Thousand
+Given under our hands this 14th Day of Twenty.
+September in the year of our Lord Two Thousand

-· Alison S. Manugian Alison S. Manugian, Chair
+Alison S. Manugian Alison S. Manugian, Chair

 Joshua A. Degen Joshua A. Degen, Vice Chair

 Rebecca H. Pine Rebecca H. Pine, Clerk

 John R. Giger John R. Giger, Member

-• John F. Reilly John R. Reilly, Member
+John F. Reilly John R. Reilly, Member

 OFFICERS RETURN Groton, Middlesex

-Pursuant to the within Warrant, I have this day notif place, and for the purpose mentioned as within direct fied the Inhabitants to assemble at the time, cted.
+day notified the Inhabitants to assemble at the time, ithin directed.
 Personally posted by Constable.

 Constable Date Duly Posted